 This is a course for students who already have a background of both Physics and Mathematics from high school, and is intended for students who plan to study engineering, science or life science.
 Topics will include Newtonian mechanics, vibrations, and waves, the objective being to use the theory to solve related problems and to develop a feeling for the order of magnitude of physical quantities in real experiments.
 Lab experiments comprise an important part of the course.
-Pre-requisite: Physics 12, Math 12.
-Co-requisite: Calculus I (3, 3, 0)
+(3, 3, 0)